jrkoch127/ahed_ads_project/README.md

   <b>Step 1.3: API Connection & Query</b>

 Ready to search the ADS API with 177 DOIs, I established the API connection and queried my DOIs, returning the bibcodes and DOIs matched of ADS' holdings.
 At first, I established a basic DOI input query, where I joined all 177 DOIs in a single string, joined by 'OR' so that the ADS API would search them all at once.
-This worked, however it was not the most efficient due to a character limit in the q/query.
-In collaboration with my team, I was able to formulate a loop through my DOI list and append the response bibcodes and DOIs to a new list ('data = []').
+This worked, however it was not the most efficient due to a character limit in the query.
+In collaboration with my team, I was able to formulate a loop through my DOI list in batches of 20 and append the response bibcodes and DOIs to a new list ('data = []').

 ```python
 import requests